 Parabens are preservatives found in common personal care products.
 They present a risk as possible contributors to the development of certain types of cancer.

-Alcohol is super-effective at killing bacteria, and some deodorants contain alcohol or ethanol for that very reason.
+Alcohol is super-effective at killing bacteria, and some products contain alcohol or ethanol for that very reason.
 Alcohol and ethanol may result in skin irritation or contact dermatitis.

-Propylene Glycol allows for better absorption of deodorant ingredients and locks in moisture.
+Propylene Glycol allows for better absorption of the ingredients and locks in moisture.
 Classified as a neurotoxin, Propylene Glycol may also cause liver and kidney damage.

 Triclosan is a synthetic antimicrobial, antifungal, antiviral, and antibacterial agent.
 It may contribute to the development of cancer and it may cause hormonal imbalances or damage.

 Fragrance Phthalates may appear on labels as DHP, DBP5, or DEHP.
 They are suspected to be probable carcinogens, developmental and reproductive toxins, and they may interfere with healthy hormone function.